Kongar-ool Ondar

 Considered a living treasure by the Republic of Tuva, Ondar was granted a stipend and an apartment for the musical skills he possessed.
-Jovial and personable, Ondar is probably the best-known face of khöömei (хөөмей) throat singing to Westerners, appearing on the Late Show with David Letterman, the Oscar-nominated documentary Genghis Blues, and in interviews for CNN and other networks.
+Jovial and personable, Ondar is probably the best-known face of khöömei (хөөмей) throat singing to Westerners, appearing on the Late Show with David Letterman, the Oscar-nominated documentary Genghis Blues, and in interviews for CNN and other television networks.
 Ondar was also a teacher and opened a Center for the Development of Tuvan Traditional Arts in Kyzyl.

 Ondar is also known outside Tuva for inviting American blues musician Paul Pena to Tuva.
 Pena, who had learned throat singing before coming to Tuva, was the subject of the documentary Genghis Blues in which Ondar was also featured.
 In 1993, he performed at Frank Zappa's eclectic "garden party/soiree" gathering in his last days.

 He also appears on the Béla Fleck and the Flecktones albums Outbound, album/DVD Live at the Quick, and Jingle All the Way.
 He released one album on Warner Bros.
 Records, Back Tuva Future.

 His first studio album, 1996's Echoes of Tuva, was released by the TuvaMuch Music label.
 He released another album sampling physicist Richard Feynman titled Tuva Talk.

-He died after emergency surgery for a brain hemorrhage in Kyzyl on July 25, 2013.
+He died after emergency surgery for a brain hemorrhage in Kyzyl on 25 July 2013.
 He was 51 years old.